← Back to Blog

 .send(msg)

-.then(() => {
+.then(() => console.log("Email sent"))

-.catch((error) => {
+.catch((error) => console.log(error.response.body));

 }

-Deploy the function to Azure
+Deploy the Function to Azure

-Final words
+Final Words